Anubhav7417/LIFEJOD/README.md

-# PraanLink
+# Lifejod

-> **🏆 Winner — Healthcare Hackathon @ IIT Bombay (organized by Loop Health)
-Empathy meets intelligence — your proactive health steward walking with you every step of the way.**
+>

-PraanLink reimagines healthcare as a continuous conversation, blending empathy with intelligence.
+Lifejod reimagines healthcare as a continuous conversation, blending empathy with intelligence.
 Its goal is to detect health issues before they become critical, making healthcare proactive instead of reactive.

 ---

 ## 🧠 Overview

-PraanLink is a continuous-care companion that proactively manages your health journey through:
+Lifejod is a continuous-care companion that proactively manages your health journey through:

 - **Continuous Care**: Regular, conversational check-ins that learn your patterns and detect anomalies early
 - **Contextual Intelligence**: Analyzes your health history, reports, and conversations to spot trends before they become problems